piodabro/OpenPRO58/README.md

 ToDo
 - clean-up EEPROM code - done in very dirty way
-- convert soft SPI for modules to hardware
+- ~~convert soft SPI for modules to hardware~~
+- make code smaller, now it exceedes C8T6 64kByte limit.

 How to setup development enviroment https://github.com/MartinLaza/OpenPRO58/blob/master/Docs/setup_enviroment.md How to wire to the module https://github.com/MartinLaza/OpenPRO58/blob/master/Docs/how_to_wire.md